Middleton Waunakee West Madison

-If you are looking for a professional, licensed plumbing company to replace your water heater, Dallman Plumbing is an excellent choice.
+If you are looking for a professional, licensed plumbing company to replace your water heater in the Middleton, Waunakee, or West Madison area, Dallman Plumbing is an excellent choice.
 If your existing heater is between 10-15 years old, and you are having problems, replacing the unit for a new, more efficient and better insulated model may be more cost effective than scheduling a repair.

 When your water heater replacement is scheduled, we will show up (and unfortunately, shut off your water!), disconnect and drain down your heater while your new heater is being delivered.
 Your floors will be protected and your walls and doors will be watched closely to ensure no damage occurs while your new heater is carted in and when your old heater is carted out.
 We do not rely on short cuts to get to the next job as soon as possible.
 We do not install heaters with flexible supplies.
 Depending on the situation, replacements typically take between 3-5 hours.

 What type of water heater do you have?

 Here are the three most common types of heater:

 Power vent (gas) - These units have a motor with a fan on top that plugs into an electrical outlet.
 The vent will run horizontally out the side or back of the house with white PVC piping.